Theory of Momentum-Resolved Electron Energy-Loss Spectra of Coupled Phonon and Magnon Excitations

+In this work, we reconceptualize TACAW by integrating it with first-principles-driven atomistic spin–lattice dynamics (ASLD)~\cite{Eriksson2017,asldpaper}, creating a method that captures vibrational and magnetic excitations on equal footing---something previously inaccessible within TACAW implementations.
+This ASLD–TACAW framework naturally incorporates the real-space interplay between atomic motion and spin dynamics and reveals the resulting momentum-space redistribution of spectral weight---key signatures that standard TACAW formulations could not resolve.

+In this context, body-centered cubic iron (bcc Fe) at room temperature provides an ideal test case.
+It is a prototypical ferromagnet for which magnon STEM and STEM-EELS simulations have been reported~\cite{Lyon2021PRB,mendis2022,castellanos_unveiling_2023,tacawpaper}, with well-characterized phonon and magnon dispersions~\cite{Peterkohn}, known spin-phonon coupling~\cite{Miranda2025}, and a high Curie temperature.
+Moreover, recent \textit{ab initio} studies~\cite{asldpaper,Miranda2025} identify Fe as the elemental 3\textit{d} ferromagnet exhibiting the strongest sensitivity of the spin–lattice couplings to perturbations from the collinear magnetic state.
+Its nearest-neighbor interactions are dominated by short-ranged, mixed $e_g$–$t_{2g}$ orbital contributions, making it a simple yet sensitive platform to investigate the influence of coupled phonon–magnon dynamics on the STEM-EELS signal.

-Here, we generalize the method to treat phonon and magnon excitations on equal footing by incorporating ASLD thereby capturing their coupling and collective evolution.
-As a proof of concept, we apply this method to body-centered cubic (bcc) Fe at 300~K, employing the parameters reported in Refs.~\cite{Pankratova2024,Miranda2025}.
-While our simulations---which employ ASLD as formulated in Ref.~\cite{asldpaper} and implemented in \textsc{UppASD}\cite{UppASD}---rely on harmonic phonons, the framework is compatible with future extensions incorporating anharmonic effects, which may become significant at elevated temperatures or in strongly anharmonic materials.
+Therefore, in this Letter, we develop a STEM-EELS theory that treats phonon and magnon excitations on equal footing---within a single finite-temperature trajectory---by incorporating ASLD into TACAW.
+As a proof of concept, we apply the method to bcc Fe at 300~K, employing the first-principles parametrization of Refs.~\cite{Pankratova2024,Miranda2025}.

-The resulting ASLD time-evolving supercells provide a consistent finite-temperature trajectory of atomic positions and magnetic moments, capturing the coupled spin-lattice dynamics of the system.
-We use the Pauli multislice method~\cite{edstrom_elastic_2016,edstrom_magnetic_2016,Lyon2021PRB}---a magnetic-field-aware multislice propagation that includes dynamical diffraction and thermal effects~\cite{castellanos_unveiling_2023}---to propagate the electron wavefunction through each snapshot.

-By incorporating ASLD into the TACAW framework, the calculated EELS spectra naturally include spectral redistribution effects, quantum interference patterns, and non-additive features that arise from magnon-phonon coupling.
-The methodology remains computationally efficient and scalable, and provides predictive access to energy- and momentum-resolved EELS signals at finite temperature under realistic experimental conditions.
+The theory employs the TACAW method, which computes $I(\mathbf{q}, E)$---the STEM-EELS scattering cross-section as a function of momentum transfer $\mathbf{q}$ and energy $E$---as the time ($t$) to energy Fourier transform of the autocorrelation of the auxiliary wavefunction $\psi(\mathbf{q},t)$ obtained from multislice propagation through the time-evolving atomic and magnetic configurations generated along the ASLD trajectory~\cite{tacawpaper}.
+Incorporating ASLD provides these time-resolved configurations as a finite-temperature trajectory of atomic positions and magnetic moments, capturing the coupled spin–lattice dynamics of the system.
+We use the Pauli multislice method~\cite{edstrom_elastic_2016,edstrom_magnetic_2016,Lyon2021PRB}---a magnetic-field-aware multislice formulation---to propagate the electron beam's wavefunction through each snapshot.
+The overall approach remains computationally efficient and scalable, and provides predictive access to momentum-resolved STEM-EELS signals at finite temperature under realistic experimental conditions.